 Investors are increasingly considering the environmental, social and governance (ESG) properties of their portfolios.
 As specialists in insurance-linked securities (ILS), we are often asked about the ESG attributes of this unique asset class and how these translate into responsible investment policies.
 Here we outline why positive-ESG alignment is fundamental to ILS investing and how we implement our ESG policy at Fermat.

-ESG considerations, as we see it, are crucial to the long-term performance of any investment.
+ESG considerations, as we see it, are important to the long-term performance of any investment.
 We believe the ILS asset class – which offers capital market investors a mechanism to provide new capital to the global re/insurance sector – naturally aligns with ESG principles, as we outline below.[1]
 Our view is that continued adherence to high ESG investment standards will not only accelerate ILS market growth but will also ensure the long-term sustainability and attractiveness of the asset class for investors going forward.

 The ILS market was born in the late 1990s after two events in the US – Hurricane Andrew in 1992 in suburban Miami and the Northridge Earthquake in 1994 in suburban Los Angeles – caused a near-collapse of the insurance markets in Florida and California.
 These disasters created an opportunity for capital market investors to provide new capital to the re/insurance sector.
 Since then, ILS have had an increasingly important role in helping stabilize insurance markets by broadening the mutual sharing of risks across a broader and deeper capital pool.